Blendify/blender-manual/blender_docs/manual/render/post_process/stamp.rst

 Stamping adds text over the rendered image.

-Note that stamp information is also written into the metadata of images that support it (currently JPEG, EXR, PNG), even when the stamp checkbox is disabled, metadata is written into the file for checked items.
+Note that stamp information is also written into the metadata of images that support it See :doc:`image formats </data_system/files/image_formats>`.

+Metadata is written into the file for checked items.

 Stamping can include the following data: